-Temporary off-premises noncommercial signs located in the public right-of-way shall comply with the requirements of 23 M.R.S.A. § 1913-A(1)(L).
-No such sign shall be located within five feet of the traveled portion of the right-of-way or within 30 feet of another temporary sign bearing the same or substantially the same message.
-A temporary off-premises noncommercial sign may not exceed four feet by eight feet in size.
-A sign under this subsection must be labeled with the name and address of the individual, entity or organization that placed the sign within the public right-of-way and the designated time period the sign will be maintained within the public right-of-way.
-Temporary off-premises noncommercial signs may be placed within the public right-of-way for no more than six weeks per calendar year.
+Temporary off-premise noncommercial signs located in the public right-of-way shall comply with the requirements of 23 MRSA § 1913-A (1) (L).
+No such sign shall be located within five (5) feet of the traveled portion of the right-of-way or within 30 feet of another temporary sign bearing the same or substantially the same message.
+A temporary off-premise noncommercial sign may not exceed 4 feet by 8 feet in size.
+A sign under this Subsection must be labeled with the name and address of the individual, entity or organization that placed the sign within the public right-of-way and the designated time period the sign will be maintained within the public right-of-way.
+Temporary off-premise noncommercial signs may be placed within the public right-of-way for no more than six (6) weeks per calendar year.